 The dog chased the squirrel.

 All three sentences have a basic active voice construction: subject, verb, and object.
 The subject monkey performs the action described by adore.
 The subject the cashier performs the action described by counted.
 The subject the dog performs the action described by chased.
 The subjects are doing, doing, doing—they take action in their sentences.
-The active voice reminds us of the mega-popular Nike slogan, “Just Do It.”
+The active voice reminds us of the popular Nike slogan, “Just Do It.”

 The money was counted by the cashier.